Diya050/Bash-Alarm-Clock/README.md

 sudo apt-get install libsox-fmt-mp3
 ```

-13. Once the `libsox-fmt-mp3` package is installed, try running the play command again with your MP3 file, and it should work correctly.
+* Once the `libsox-fmt-mp3` package is installed, try running the play command again with your MP3 file, and it should work correctly.
 Your alarm clock is ready.

-Mine output:
+* Here's a glipmse of my output:
 ![output](img.png)